bitovi/academy/src/web-components/3-map-view/map-view.md

 @page learn-web-components/map-view Map View
 @parent learn-web-components 4
 @description Create a component to hold our Google map view.
+This lesson carries over from the last and will use the same CodePen.

 @body